cyclus/cyclus/README.rst

 Running Cyclus
 ==============

-You can find instructions for writng an input file for cyclus from `Cyclus User Guide`_ or use sample input files from `Cycamore Repo`_.
+You can find instructions for writing an input file for cyclus from `Cyclus User Guide`_ or use sample input files from `Cycamore Repo`_.
 Assuming you have some file `input.xml`, you can run Cyclus via: